erikhinderer/confluent/connect/nat2onprem/README.md

 # Usage in AWS, Azure or GCP
 1. Deploy a micro Linux VM within the VPC or vNET that Confluent Cloud is connected to.
-2. Copy the nat2onprem.sh script to the Linux VM.
+2. Copy the nat2onprem.sh script to the Linux VM and set execute permissions on it.
 3. Ensure the Linux VM can reach the on-premises database.
 ```
 netcat -z -v mydatabase.mydomain.com 1433